genesiscommunitysuccess/docs/versioned_docs/version-2023.1/05_operations/02_commands/01_server-commands.md

 This copies all tables in the system, creating one .csv file for each table in the database.
 The files are saved in the current directory.
 It is useful for taking a back-up of the current system database.

 Additionally, you can just run `DumpIt` without any arguments to enter interactive mode.

-## GenesisRun

-This is a Python script wrapper for Genesis scripts.

-'GenesisRun` will attempt to find a script to execute within the Genesis folder structure (site-specific or scripts).

-There are two environment variables that can be used to configure how much RAM the scripts will use:

-* SCRIPT_MAX_HEAP
-* REMAP_MAX_HEAP

-`GenesisRun` can execute code in two different modes: Groovy script and GPAL Kotlin script. **GenesisRun** builds the necessary classpath, so you don't need to build it in each script.

-* Groovy script: GenesisRun SetLogLevelScript.groovy
-* GPAL Kotlin script: GenesisRun customPurger-script.kts

-There is a separate wrapper, `JvmRun` for Java main class scripts.

 ## genesisInstall script